-- > To protect and enhance the reputation of the City of Yakima and its employees. - To treat all citizens equally with courtesy and impartiality, and refrain from granting any special advantage to any citizen beyond what is available to all citizens. - > To give efficient, productive, and economic service to the public. - To avoid real or potential conflicts between private and public duties, remembering that the public interest must be the principal concern. - To keep confidential all information acquired by reason of one's position, which may be used for personal or financial gain for the employee or other persons. - To refrain from securing special privileges or exemptions for one's self or other persons that are not available to all citizens. - To avoid receiving, soliciting or otherwise obtaining anything of value that is greater than nominal intrinsic value from any other public official, employee or citizen which is intended to influence the performance of official duties.
+- > To protect and enhance the reputation of the City of Yakima and its employees. - To treat all residents equally with courtesy and impartiality, and refrain from granting any special advantage to any resident beyond what is available to all residents. - > To give efficient, productive, and economic service to the public. - > To avoid real or potential conflicts between private and public duties, remembering that the public interest must be the principal concern. - To keep confidential all information acquired by reason of one's position, which may not be used - for personal or financial gain for the employee or other persons. - To refrain from securing special privileges or exemptions for one's self or other persons that are not available to all residents. - > To avoid receiving, soliciting or otherwise obtaining anything of value that is greater than nominal intrinsic value from any other public official, employee or resident which is intended to influence the performance of official duties.